GLOBAL MARKETS-Stocks slide, yields jump as Fed projects earlier rate hikes | Headlines

 GLOBAL MARKETS-Stocks slide, yields jump as Fed projects earlier rate hikes

-Wednesday's policy update from the Fed was highly anticipated as it was its first since new data showed inflation beginning to appear amid the economic comeback.
-The MSCI world equity index, which tracks shares in 45 nations, fell 4.39 points or 0.61%.
+Markets were jostled Wednesday after U.S. Federal Reserve officials projected interest rate hikes sooner than expected, with stocks sliding and the dollar jumping on the news.

-Stocks fell after the U.S. Federal Reserve brought forward its projections for interest rate hikes, driving up U.S. Treasury yields and the dollar.
+All three major U.S. indices fell following the afternoon announcement, as investors digested the possibility that interest rates could begin climbing sooner as Fed officials cited an improved economic outlook.
+At the conclusion of its two-day policy meeting, the Fed disclosed that 11 out of 18 officials were projecting at least two quarter-point interest rate increases in 2023, as Fed Chairman Jerome Powell insisted at a press conference that the U.S. economy is well positioned coming out of the pandemic.
+The Fed said monetary support will remain until "substantial further progress" is seen on employment and inflation.

-The Fed revealed it now expected its first post-pandemic interest rate hike to come in 2023, citing an improved health situation amid the vaccine rollout.
-Projections showed a majority of Fed officials anticipating at least two quarter-point rate increases in 2023, although the Fed said it would keep policy supportive for now to boost employment.
 "The central case growth and inflation expectations for the next couple of years have not changed by much since March, but there is an explicit recognition that the vaccination program has reduced the risks to the economy from the health crisis," said Brian Coulton, chief economist at Fitch Ratings.
+Investors had been fixated on the new Fed statement all week, as it was the first policy update from the central bank since fresh economic data showed job growth slowing and inflation on the rise.
+New projections from Fed officials showed an uptick in projection inflation in the near term, but the Fed did not indicate any significant rethinking of its approach, said analysts.

-"Against that backdrop the projections show that the Fed will have achieved both its inflation and maximum employment goals by 2023, warranting a start to interest rate normalization."
-Markets dipped immediately following the statement, after investors had kept them wavering around record highs all week.
-Wednesday's policy update from the Fed was highly anticipated as it was its first since new data showed inflation beginning to appear amid the economic comeback.
+"Clearly expectations for the Fed to flinch were grossly overblown—a unanimous vote clearly shows they're all on the same page with the current state of the economy, and importantly they've essentially doubled down on their view that inflation is transitory, albeit at a higher rate than last time they met," said Mike Loewengart, managing director of investment strategy for E*Trade Financial.
+"But what happens next year becomes more of a question mark."
+Markets dipped immediately following the statement, but recovered from session lows as investors digested the news.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)